vamsikrishnaA9/Truth-Table-generator/README.md

 # Digital-logic-function-simplication

-This code will generate all the input combinations for the 6 literals and execute the given logic function gives the output
+This code will generate all the input combinations for the 6 literals and execute the given logic function, print the output.